Meet NUA, The Smart Carry-On Suitcase That Follows You Around, Just Like A Pet

 Now, Israeli startup NUA Robotics plans to make your travel experience a little bit easier, with its newly developed hands-free carry-on suitcase that follows you around, just like a loyal pet.

 “By combining central networks and computer vision, the robot inside the luggage recognizes the user,” Alex Libman, CEO of NUA Robotics, tells NoCamels.
 Simply put, the carry-on has a built-in camera that detects the location of its owner.
-The case connects to a smartphone app via Bluetooth, so you knows where your luggage is at all times.
+The case connects to a smartphone app via Bluetooth, so you know where your luggage is at all times.

 The luggage is able to do more than just follow you around and carry your clothes.
 It can charge its own battery on the go, as well as charge your phone, computer, or tablet.
 It can also communicate its weight through the app, and it has a built-in anti-theft alarm.